 Consider the environment.
 According to the Leopold Center for Sustainable Agriculture, much of the food we eat travels an average of 1,500 miles to get from farm to supermarket.
 The gas-guzzling ground or air transport required to make that happen impacts the earth, as do the preservatives and preservative techniques needed to help those Costa Rican bananas stay ripe until they hit New York shelves.

 Of course, eating locally means a focus on fruits, vegetables, and other whole foods, which, in turn, encourages us to eat more healthfully.
 Erin Murray, a Boston-based food editor, spent a month eating vegetables, meat, and dairy bought exclusively from local farms.
-“The hardest part was the planning,” says Murray, who spent hours each week running around to farm stands and urban markets to satisfy her shopping list.
+“The hardest part was the planning,” says Erin, who spent hours each week running around to farm stands and urban markets to satisfy her shopping list.
 “But I loved the connection I had with my local farmers.
 And knowing exactly where my food came from helped me trust it a little more.”
 She and her family now belong to a meat and vegetable farm share, which ensures them a certain amount of locally-sourced products each week.
 She buys local dairy when she can, and shops at farmers’ markets in the summer.
 “I even feel better about eating local than eating organic,” she says.

 In fact, given the choice, John agrees he’d almost always choose local over organic, pointing to the fact that even small farms that aren’t certified organic tend to use fewer harsh chemicals than some large-scale farms that are.
 But the most important thing to remember when going local is that every little bit helps.